 About IDC 2019

 We welcome you to participate in the 2019 ACM Interaction Design and Children (IDC) conference, taking place in Boise, Idaho, June 12-15!
-IDC 2019 will be the 18th in an annual series that encourages research concentrating on the design, development, and use of interactive technologies for kids.
+IDC 2019 will be the 18th in an annual series that encourages research concentrating on the design, development, and use of interactive technologies for children.
 Ambitious and idea-driven researchers, designers, and educators from all over the world will gather for IDC to share and discuss these ideas.
 This year’s theme is Live Healthy!

 IDC 2019 welcomes the submissions in the form of full papers, short papers (notes), demonstrations, workshops, courses, work in progress or late breaking and interactive child experiences.
 There is also a call for participants to submit to the doctoral consortium and to the research and design competition.

 We look forward to seeing all of you here in Boise, the “City of Trees”!